03 Jul, 2025

 MBBS, MS (Surgery), FMAS, DNB (Surgical Oncology)

 Dr. Bhaskar Singh is a highly skilled and experienced surgical oncologist at the HCG Cancer Centre, a leading oncology hospital in Nagpur.
-He specialises in the management of gynaecological, breast, gastrointestinal, head and neck, orthopaedic, and thoracic cancers.
+He specializes in the management of gynecological, breast, gastrointestinal, head and neck, orthopedic, and thoracic cancers.
 He is adept at performing both open and minimally invasive surgeries, based on the stage and other diagnostic parameters.
 Dr. Bhaskar emphasizes providing a patient-centric approach to treatment and strives to provide the best care and outcome for his patients.

 To book an appointment with Dr. Bhaskar Singh, please click here.